 Those who are not in full communion with the Catholic Church and those who need to go to confession should not receive Holy Communion.

-- Weekday Mass is Tuesday and Wednesday at noon and Thursday and Friday at 8 am in the chapel
+- Weekday Mass is Tuesday thru Thursday at noon and Friday at 8 am in the chapel

 - The Blessed Sacrament is reserved in the tabernacle in the chapel and is available for private prayer and reflection Tuesday thru Sunday.

 - Exposition and adoration of the Blessed Sacrament takes place on Fridays after the 8 am Mass.

 Eucharist to the Sick and Shut-in

 Holy Communion is brought to parishioners who are unable to attend Mass.
 Extraordinary Ministers of Holy Communion bring communion to persons in the hospital, nursing homes, and to those who cannot leave their homes.
 Please call the parish office at 972.938.1953 to make arrangements.

 Eucharistic Preparation for Children and Youth

 To receive the sacraments, the church requires that we have an understanding appropriate to age and development level, of who and what we are receiving.
 For example, a child above the age of reason should understand the difference between the Eucharist and ordinary bread and wine.
 That is why this time with your children is so very special and important.

 Upon reaching the age of discretion, each child must receive catechesis adequate for a fruitful celebration of the Sacrament.
 This catechesis must be tailored to a child’s current academic, emotional and spiritual development.
 Preparation for the sacrament of Eucharist is a two year process than can begin as early as first grade.
 Children are expected to be active in the religious education program for two years and register for the sacramental preparation classes during their second year.